gfagerlind/jenkins-opinionated/README.md

 If you can find something more boring and more vanilla, use that instead.

 Use [jenkins plugins](jenkins_server_bootstrap/plugins.txt), but only the most tried and true and old ones.

+With that said, if you do have an alternative to certain aspects put on jenkins, for example:
+* visualisation
+* credential management
+* worker management (like kubernetes or similar)
+* log management

+by all means, use it - but, preferably, use it directly from the local developer environment, so *any developer* can use it.

 ### Do not use a lot of jenkins jobs
 In this setup you could, in theory run multiple repos, with multiple branches, in both a check, gate and post-merge context, all in one single job.